PrasannaL15/EmailSender/README.md

 # Email Automation Utility

 This utility automates sending personalized emails with attachments using Python.
 It reads recipient details from a CSV file, personalizes the email body using an HTML template, and sends the email with an attached PDF resume.
+Additionally, it allows users to preview the email before sending.

 ## Features